• Skip to primary navigation

 Breaking a Yakiimo in half by hands.

-Regular Sweet Potatoes – Regular aka orange sweet potatoes are the ones that are widely available in most of the grocery stores in the US.
+Regular Sweet Potatoes - Regular, also known as orange sweet potatoes, are the ones that are widely available in most of the grocery stores in the US.
 Their flesh is more moist and tender than Japanese sweet potatoes.
 They are so soft that you can scoop the flesh with a spoon like creamy pudding, perfect for an easy dessert.
 They release more juice while baking, so I recommend lining a baking pan to prevent burning on the pan and for easy cleanup.

 Scooping soft and juicy flesh from yakiimo with a spoon.

-Purple Sweet Potatoes – While orange sweet potatoes are rich in beta-carotene, purple ones are rich in anthocyanins.
-The texture is close to Japanese sweet potatoes.
+Purple Sweet Potatoes - While orange sweet potatoes are rich in beta-carotene, purple ones are rich in anthocyanins, powerful antioxidants.
+The texture is close to that of Japanese sweet potatoes.
 Great choice if you want bright purple yakiimo.

 How to make Slow-Roasted Japanese Sweet Potatoes

-Piece some holes with a fork.
-Sweet potatoes can explode in the oven if you don’t piece holes or cut them, as heated air can’t vent from the sweet potato while cooking.
-Even though I have never experienced the explosion myself even when I forget to pierce some holes, I recommend doing so to avoid any potential danger.
+Pierce some holes with a fork.
+Sweet potatoes can explode in the oven if you don't pierce holes or cut them, as heated air can't vent from the sweet potato while cooking.
+I have never experienced the explosion myself, even when I forget to pierce some holes.
+But I recommend doing so to avoid any potential danger.

 Then, wrap the potatoes individually in aluminum foil while the potatoes are still wet.
 Arrange them on a baking sheet in a single layer.
 Bake in the cold oven set to 325°F. No need to preheat the oven beforehand.
 Slow cooking is the key to the sweetest Yakiimo, so we're starting with cold and gradually cooking them.